fbpx

 painting

-We bought a guide for the birds of Patagonia and we became bird watchers.
+We bought a guide for the birds of Patagonia, and we became bird watchers.
 We came back the next year to Iguazu and started to collaborate with biologists surveying capuchin monkeys.
 We also worked with an organization that was tracking jaguars.
 In Patagonia, we started to collaborate with a local organization dedicated to shorebird conservation.
 We came to Costa Rica with all of that background, hoping to find volunteer opportunities in conservation.
 It all started with a bunch of pictures of birds.”

 Toucans